 Lub-dub.
 Lub-dub.
 A healthy heart beats at regular intervals, an action which pushes blood smoothly through its chambers and into the body.
 If your heart’s electrical signals aren’t working properly, however, it can interrupt that steady rhythm.

 The most common form of abnormal heart rhythm is atrial fibrillation (AFib), a condition in which the heart’s upper chambers beat erratically.
 AFib has potentially serious health implications.
 Typical symptoms include heart palpitations, shortness of breath, dizziness and chest pain, all of which can intrude upon daily life.
-That may not even be the most frightening part: People with AFib face a higher risk of heart failure and dementia, as well as a five-fold increase in their risk of stroke.
+That may not even be the most frightening part: AFib is associated with a higher risk of stroke, heart failure and dementia.

-There are two different approaches to cardiac ablation for AFib: traditional thermal ablation, and a newer method called pulsed field ablation.
+There are two different approaches to cardiac ablation for AFib: traditional thermal ablation, and a newer method called pulsed field ablation (PFA).
+Instead of using thermal energy, PFA delivers quick pulses of electrial energy to target the cells that cause irregular heartbeats, with minimal effects to nearby areas.

 Thermal ablation for AFib